awesome-gptX/awesome-gpt/README.md

 - [ChatGPT for Twitter](https://github.com/wong2/chat-gpt-google-extension) Chrome extension to generate tweets/replies to tweets in different moods and by optionally giving instructions
 - [sync-to-github](https://github.com/aircloud/sync-to-github/blob/main/README.en.md) Synchronize chatgpt conversations to the github repository in the form of `.md` file
 - [chatgpt-dl](https://github.com/jiayao/chatgpt-dl) Another ChatGPT to Markdown extension, it intercepts the API call to retrieve the original markdown.
+- [chatgpt-enhancement-extension](https://github.com/sailist/chatgpt-enhancement-extension) An all-in-one plugin to improve your ChatGPT experience

 ## Desktop Applications